cogchimera/no-bikeshed-supabase/READMEFIRST.md

-# 🚀 Welcome to Your P-Stack Template!
+# 🚀 Welcome to Your No-Bikeshed Template!

-This template gives you a production-ready foundation for building modern web apps with AI assistance.
+This template gives you a production-ready foundation for building enterprise web applications with AI assistance.

 ## 🤖 AI-Guided Setup (Recommended)

-**Copy this prompt into Claude (or your AI assistant):**
+**Copy this prompt into your AI assistant:**

 ```
-I just cloned the p-stack-template repository.
+I just cloned this repository.
 Guide me through complete setup:

 1. Check if I have all prerequisites installed
 2. Help me create required accounts (Supabase, Vercel, Sentry, Resend)